Skip to main content

 FROM course_progress;

-• PARTITION BY groups rows by course
+• PARTITION BY groups rows within each course

 Example: Ranking Course Completion